Not far from Hacketstown, in the east of County Carlow, the outskirts of Clonmore village, can be found the ruin of Clonmore Castle.

 What`s more, of all the castles of County Carlow (and in the fifteenth century, there were at least one hundred and fifty) none has more impressive remains than that of the castle of Clonmore.

-The castle once had to be truly magnificent and majestic, now is forgotten, neglected and broken.
+Clonmore Castle once had to be truly magnificent and majestic, but now is forgotten, neglected, and broken.

-The history of the castle, like many others in this area, was very turbulent, it underwent many attacks, incl. – in 1650 it suffered significantly after an attack by Cromwell’s army.
+Besides, the history of the castle, like many others in this area, was very turbulent.
+It underwent many attacks, incl. – in 1650 it suffered significantly after an attack by Cromwell’s army.

-The ruins of the castle hide many chambers and corridors, but their condition does not allow visiting, you can see numerous cracks, crevices formed by bushes and trees growing into the ruins, so it is better to admire the castle only from the outside and also with caution.
+But, their condition does not allow visiting, you can see numerous cracks, and crevices formed by bushes and trees growing into the ruins.
+So it is better to admire the castle only from the outside and also with caution.

-If you want to see this castle, you have to be careful not to accidentally step in the cown shits.
-There was many cows in the field, walking in this area.
+Thus, if you want to see this castle, you have to be careful not to accidentally step in the cow’s shits.
+There were many cows in the field, walking in this area.